kosshi-net/scuep/README.md

 The idea is to let you manage your music library and its organization yourself, with existing tools, with as little player specific stuff as possible.

+#### CUE sheet notes
+Even though the player is designed for CUEs, usage of alternatives is adviced.
+Many CUE sheets you will find are just plain invalid, if the media is eg just regular flac files, use them instead.

 ### Starting
 ```